-Top Tip: Registers won’t show on the Homepage for teachers or on the Students > Homepage > Daily Attendance page, or be able to be opened until the first day students are back.
+Top Tip: Registers won’t show on the Homepage for teachers or on the Students > Homepage > Daily Attendance page, nor can they be opened until the first day students are back.

 Step 1 - Check the registers exist